William M. Butterfield

 William M. Butterfield (1860–1932) was an American architect from New Hampshire.

 Early life and education

-Butterfield was born October 22, 1860 in Sidney, Maine.
+Butterfield was born October 22, 1860, in Sidney, Maine.
 His father, Chesmon Butterfield, was a carpenter and builder.
 The family moved to Waterville in 1871, when young Butterfield was 11 years old.
 At that time, his father established himself as an architect as well as a builder.
 He trained with his father and, at the age of 16, took a job with Foster & Dutton, a Waterville contracting firm with a statewide reputation.
-He moved quickly through the ranks, and by the age of 17 was supervising the construction of major structures, most notably the great 1879 expansion of the Hotel Wentworth in New Castle.
+He quickly rose through the ranks, and by the age of 17 was supervising the construction of large structures, most notably a major expansion in 1879 of the Hotel Wentworth in New Castle.

 Career

 In 1880, he established himself as a contractor in Concord, Massachusetts, but moved in 1881 to Manchester, New Hampshire, to open an architect's office.

 Upon his arrival, he formed a partnership with Albert E. Bodwell, who would later become Edward Dow's head designer.
 The partnership, Bodwell & Butterfield, had been dissolved by September.
 Butterfield remained in private practice for the duration of the 19th century.
 In about 1907 he took his son Clinton C. Butterfield and Parker K. Weston into the firm, which became the William M. Butterfield Company.
 By 1920, Butterfield was managing the practice alone.
 In 1924 Butterfield formed a partnership with architect Jean-Noël Guertin.
 The firm was known as the Butterfield-Guertin Company and lasted until 1927, after which Butterfield resumed his private practice until his death in 1932.
 During his final years, his chief associate was Norris W. Corey.
 Corey would be Butterfield's successor, and practiced until his retirement in the 1970s.
 Among Corey's designs is the Town Hall of Goffstown, New Hampshire, built in 1947.